usnistgov/FIPS201/_Appendix/glossary.md

 Identity
 : The set of physical and behavioral characteristics by which an individual is uniquely recognizable.

+Identity Assurance Level (IAL)
+: A category that conveys the degree of confidence that the end user’s claimed identity is their real identity,  as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:

+  - IAL1: SOME confidence
+  - IAL2: HIGH confidence
+  - IAL3: VERY HIGH confidence

 Identity Proofing
 : The process of providing sufficient information (e.g., identity history, credentials,